 Originating in Australia, Galaxy Hops is one of the top hops plants on the continent.
 Galaxy Hops comes to us courtesy of the Hop Products of Australia company, which invented the plant in 1994.
 Galaxy was explicitly created for the purpose of having a high alpha content to go along with distinctly European qualities.

-HPA took a female plant known as J78 and crossbred it with a male plant derived from the high Alpha German Perle.
+HPA took a female plant known as J78 and crossed it with Alpha German Perle, a high male plant.
 As a result, Galaxy Hops was born and released commercially in 2009.
 Ever since, it’s been taking Australia and the rest of the beer world by storm.
 Today, over a decade after its initial release, Galaxy remains one of the top hop plants in the world.

 Galaxy is especially popular for those who love a crisp IPA.
 It’s an oily and aromatic hop, most noteworthy for its distinct citrus flavors.